Inspection of Environment, Safety, and Health Programs at the Los Alamos National Laboratory

-The U.S. Department of Energy (DOE) Office of Independent Oversight, within the Office of Health, Safety and Security (HSS), inspected environment, safety, and health (ES&H) programs at the DOE Los Alamos Site Office (LASO) and Los Alamos National Laboratory (LANL) during October through December 2007.
-The ES&H inspection was performed by Independent Oversight’s Office of Environment, Safety and Health Evaluations.
+The U.S. Department of Energy (DOE) Office of Independent Oversight (Independent Oversight) conducted an inspection of environment, safety, and health (ES&H) programs at the DOE Los Alamos National Laboratory (LANL) during October and November 2005.
+The inspection was performed by Independent Oversight’s Office of Environment, Safety and Health Evaluations.

-Sections 2 and 3 discuss the key positive attributes and weaknesses, respectively, identified during this inspection.
+Sections 2 and 3 discuss the key positive attributes and weaknesses identified during this review.
 Section 4 provides a summary assessment of the effectiveness of the major ISM elements that were reviewed.
-Section 5 provides Independent Oversight’s conclusions regarding the overall effectiveness of NNSA, LASO, and LANL management of ES&H programs, and Section 6 presents the ratings assigned during this inspection.
-Appendix A provides supplemental information, including team composition.
+Section 5 provides Independent Oversight’s conclusions regarding the overall effectiveness of NNSA/LASO and LANL management of the ES&H programs, and Section 6 presents the ratings assigned during this review.
+Appendix A provides supplemental information, including team composition, and Appendix B identifies the specific findings that require corrective action and follow-up.